 Even though the blood test indicated celiac disease, he told me it was important to know “for sure” because having celiac disease requires a drastic lifestyle change.

-He also said if there ever was a cure, vaccine or medication available to treat celiac disease, it’s important to have a confirmed diagnosis.
 He recommended an endoscopy procedure where he would put a scope down my throat and take a biopsy of my small intestine.
 That is the “gold standard” diagnosis procedure, he said.

-So I did it – and when I awoke from my procedure – he told me he could tell right away that I had celiac disease.
-He showed me pictures.
-My small intestine looked like it had hundreds of tiny paper cuts all over it.
-However, in order to know for sure, I would need to wait for the biopsy results.
+So I did it – and when I woke from my procedure – he told me he could tell right away that I had celiac disease.
+He showed me pictures of my small intestine.

 Post Celiac Diagnosis

 My sister-in-law assured me that I wasn’t going crazy.
 She said that oftentimes when someone has to focus on loss or trauma, they forget the little things.
-She said it was completely normal for me to feel sad and forgetful, and that this, too, shall pass.
+She said it was completely normal for me to feel sad and forgetful and that this, too, shall pass.

 Her words were reassuring… and she was right.